d2l-ai/d2l-en/chapter_recommender-systems/movielens.md

 ## Splitting the dataset

 Then, we split the dataset into training and test sets.
 The following function provides two split modes including `random` and `seq-aware`.
 In the `random` mode, the function splits the 100k interactions randomly without considering timestamp and uses the 90% of the data as training samples and the rest 10% as test samples by default.
 In the `seq-aware` mode, we leave out the item that a user rated most recently for test, and users' historical interactions as training set.
-User historical interactions are sorted from older to newest based on timestamp.
+User historical interactions are sorted from oldest to newest based on timestamp.
 This mode will be used in the sequence-aware recommendation section.

 ```{.python .input  n=5}
 # Save to the d2l package